nvdla/doc/doc/hw/v1/ias/unit_description.rst

 3. Batch Normalization

-   a. operand data can be per element, per channel or per cube, the
+   a.
+Operand data can be per element, per channel or per cube, the
-      actual operation can be happened at X1/X2/Y based on software configuration
+      actual operation can be performed in X1/X2/Y based on the software configuration.

-      i.  operand data will be fetched from MEM if per element/channel, if truncate is enabled, all elements shares a same truncate value
+      i.
+Operand data will be fetched from MEM if per element/channel.
+          If truncate is enabled, all elements shares a same truncate value.

-      ii. operand data will be set by register if per cube
+      ii.
+Operand data will be set through a software configuration register if per cube.

-   b. operand data for addition and for multiplier should be packed
+   b.
+Operand data for the adder and multiplier should be packed
-      together and in same format of per element, per channel or per cube, see `Data Formats <http://nvdla.org/hw/format.html>`_ for detail.
+      together and in same format of per element, per channel or per cube.
+See `Data Formats <http://nvdla.org/hw/format.html>`_ for details.

    c.
-ReLU can be bypassed or operated
+ReLU can be bypassed or enabled.

 4. Element-Wise

-   a. operand data can be per element, per channel or per cube
+   a.
+Operand data can be per element, per channel or per cube

-      i.  operand data will be fetched from MEM if per element/channel, if truncate is enabled, all elements shares a same truncate value
+      i.
+Operand data will be fetched from MEM if per element/channel, if truncate is enabled, all elements shares a same truncate value

-      ii. operand data will be set by register if per cube
+      ii.
+Operand data will be set by software configuration register if per cube

-   b. operand data should be either for max/min/sum or for multiplier
+   b.
+Operand data should be either for max/min/sum, or for the multiplier

    c.
-LUT can be bypassed or operated
+LUT can be bypassed or enabled

 5. PReLU: